rnabioco/rbi-website/content/post/2020/covid-19.md

 ## Other ways to help

--	**Donate blood!** There has been drop in blood donations, and we are now at Level 2 shortage.
-If you are healthy, consider donating through [Vitalant](https://vitalant.org).
-Blood donations will be done with appropriate precautions to prevent COVID-19 spread.
+-	**Donate blood!** Blood donations are critically short right now.
+We will have a blood drive at CU AMC on Friday March 23 from 11:30 to 6 pm at the Leprino building.
+If you are healthy and on campus, please donate!
+Walk-ins welcome or you can sign up at the [Vitalant website](vitalant.org).

 - Check out this [compilation](https://www.curtisforaurora.com/covid19) of local food banks and other community resources, and see how you can help the most vulnerable in our community